 Why this recipe works

-Yes, that’s right!
-Not only does pumpkin add amazing flavor, it’s full of good for you things like fiber, vitamins A and C, carotenoids, potassium, and zinc.
+Not only does pumpkin add amazing flavor, but it’s also full of good for you with things like fiber, vitamins A and C, carotenoids, potassium, and zinc.

 My turkey pumpkin chili came out of a blogging recipe challenge where we remake other blogger’s recipes.
 (With their permission, of course!)

 This pumpkin chili recipe is based on Allison of Sweet Flour’s Slow Cooker Pumpkin and Bean Chili.

 Pumpkin: I chose Allison’s crockpot pumpkin chili because I always have canned pumpkin in the pantry and love using it throughout the year.
 Pumpkin is not just for fall!

 While I use it in desserts like Keto Pumpkin Mousse, I love using pumpkin puree in soup, curry, and chilis, too.

 Ground meat: I turned this into a turkey pumpkin chili by using lean ground turkey instead of ground beef.
 You can use lean ground beef or ground venison if you wish.

 Canned beans: This is a black bean and pumpkin chili, but I also used kidney beans.
 You can use your favorite varieties of canned beans – pinto, black, kidney, red, or one of the mixed cans.

 Just make sure to give them a good rinse before adding the beans to your recipe.
 I like dumping all the cans of beans into a colander, and rinsing them off in the sink.